July 18, 2013

 Sir I refer to Bernanke’s recent declarations as reported by Robin Harding.

-If I had a chance to direct only one question to Mr. Bernanke, in front of the Congress of the land of the brave, that would be:
+If I had a chance to direct only one question to Mr. Bernanke, in front of the Congress of the Home of the Brave, that would be:

 Mr. Bernanke how long do you think a nation can remain strong with banks that avoid what is perceived as risky?